sphero-inc/Sphero-Android-SDK/samples/Locator/README.md

 In this document, we show how to configure the locator and use it's information on Android.
 Note: This command only works on Sphero's with Firmware 1.20 or greater'

 ## Preparing the Data Streaming Listener
 To start, you must make a listener that can handle the async packets received from the ball.
-To do this, you make a `LocatorListener` to handle the information.
-This internal method `onLocatorChanged()` will be called every time the ball's locator is updated.	private LocatorListener mLocatorListener = new LocatorListener() {
+To do this, you make a *LocatorListener* to handle the information.
+This internal method `onLocatorChanged(LocatorData locatorData)` will be called every time the ball's locator is updated.	private LocatorListener mLocatorListener = new LocatorListener() {
         @Override
         public void onLocatorChanged(LocatorData locatorData) {
         	// Do stuff with the locator data